ristespasov/Burger-App/README.md

 ## About

-A single-page, React.js web application that allows creating and ordering a custom burger while the user is authenticated and viewing the existing orders of the authenticated user.
-It contains a validation form where the user enters personal information.
+A responsive, single-page, React.js web application that allows creating and ordering a custom burger while the user is authenticated, and viewing the existing orders of the authenticated user.
+It contains a validation form where the user enters personal information to receive the order.

+- Home page
 ![](git-images/1.PNG)

+- Authentication, Signup/Signin to order
 ![](git-images/2.PNG)

+- Customize your burger, add/remove ingredients, press the ORDER button
 ![](git-images/3.PNG)

+- Fill the form fields and press ORDER, again
 ![](git-images/4.PNG)

+- Check your account orders
 ![](git-images/5.PNG)

 ## Deployment